Webtrends SaaS Solutions Security Statement

 9.3 Information Transfer

 Webtrends clients access the Webtrends environment via the public Internet.
-All data transfers from Webtrends SaaS Solutions must use secure protocols; all data transfers to Webtrends SaaS Solutions default to secure protocols.
+All data transfers from Webtrends SaaS Solutions must use secure protocols; all data transfers to Webtrends SaaS Solutions require secure protocols.

 9.4 Confidentiality and Non-Disclosure Agreements